General Anesthesia Vs. MAC | Donaldson Plastic Surgery

 Is General Anesthesia Safe?

-Yes, when performed by a licensed anesthesia provider, General Anesthesia is considered very safe.
+Yes.
+General Anesthesia is considered very safe.
 The risk of a catastrophic event from anesthesia alone is about 0.01 and 0.016% — and this includes emergency surgeries.
-This risk is even lower in healthy people undergoing elective surgeries.
-While under general anesthesia, a patient receives constant support to maintain proper breathing and close monitoring to ensure their vital functions (heart rate, blood pressure, oxygen levels, etc.) are at optimal levels.
+While under general anesthesia, you will receive constant support to maintain proper breathing and close monitoring to ensure your vital functions (heart rate, blood pressure, oxygen levels, etc.) are at optimal levels.

 What Are The More Serious Risks Associated With General Anesthesia?